-4. XML, XML Schema, and Schematron
+4. Meta-data, Labels, XML, XML Schema, and Schematron

 The current implementation of the PDS4 system uses XML for all labels and inter-process communication.
 XML Schema and Schematron (distinct from XML, and discussed below) are used to define and constrain the structure and content of labels.